Multiannual Financial Framework

-The Multiannual Financial Framework (MFF) of the European Union, also called the financial perspective, is a seven-year framework regulating its annual budget.
-It is laid down in a unanimously adopted Council Regulation with the consent of the European Parliament.
+The Multiannual Financial Framework (MFF) of the European Union (EU), also called the financial perspective, is a seven-year framework regulating its EU annual budget.
+Proposed by the European Commission, it is laid down in a unanimously adopted Council Regulation with the consent of the European Parliament.
 The financial framework sets the maximum amount of spendings in the EU budget each year for broad policy areas ("headings") and fixes an overall annual ceiling on payment and commitment appropriations.

 2007–2013 Financial perspective

 The common budget of the 2007 to 2013 perspective was fixed to 1.045% of the European GDP.
 UK Prime Minister Tony Blair accepted to review the British rebate, negotiated by Margaret Thatcher in 1984.
 French President Jacques Chirac declared that this increase in budget will permit Europe to "finance common policies" such as the Common Agricultural Policy – which represents about 44% of the EU's spending – or the Research and Technological Development Policy.
 However, France's demand to lower the VAT in catering was refused.